agu99tomas/baggins-notes/README.md

 ## VSCode + ESLint + Prettier
 [VSCode](https://code.visualstudio.com/) Lightning fast source code editor.
 With support for hundreds of languages.
 [ESLint](https://eslint.org/) ESLint is a static code analysis tool for identifying problematic patterns found in JavaScript code.
-[Prettier](https://prettier.io/) Prettier is an opinionated code formatter that supports a lot of different programming languages, like: JavaScript.
+[Prettier](https://prettier.io/) Prettier is an code formatter that supports a lot of different programming languages, like: JavaScript.
 JSON.
 JSX.

 ## Installation guide